FriendsOfSymfony/FOSOAuthServerBundle/README.md

 5. Configure your application's security.yml
 6. Configure the AlbOAuth2ServerBundle

-### Step 1: Download AlbOAuth2ServerBundle
+### Step 1: Download AlbOAuth2ServerBundle and oauth2-php

-Ultimately, the AlbOAuth2ServerBundle files should be downloaded to the `vendor/bundles/Alb/OAuth2ServerBundle` directory.
+Ultimately, the AlbOAuth2ServerBundle files should be downloaded to the `vendor/bundles/Alb/OAuth2ServerBundle` directory and the oauth2-php files to the `vendor/oauth2-php` directory.

 This can be done in several ways, depending on your preference.
 The first method is the standard Symfony2 method.